rr-info/move-venv/README.md

  - It's a hack.
  - it will refuse to update in some cases (will let you know)
  - it uses external system command:  `cp`.
+ - relies on `file` command to discriminate between text files to binaries.
  - Exceptions are broad / general     #   @todo #fixme
  - it might get your rabbies.